omar12oma/Starbucks_Offers/README.md

 # Starbucks_Offers

-In this project we will look at Stack Overflow 2023 Developer Survey and developers opinion about using AI tools.
+In this project we will take a look at Starbucks' offers and what type of offers each type of customer prefers.

 ## Installation